Welcome to our clinic, the office of Integrative Psychiatry, named “integrative” due our preferred diagnostic and

 Genetic Neuropsychiatric panel and Urine Neurotransmitters levels

 are the two tests made by the two different and unrelated laboratories tests.

-The genetic laboratory accepts most of the insurance plans, but might ask you to pay a co-pay, which usually doesn’t exceed $399.00 We'd recommend you to contact the laboratory (you can ask for their informational booklet at the front desk), and personally inquire, if the laboratory accepts your insurance, and how much copay you might be responsible for.
+The genetic laboratory accepts most of the insurance plans, but does have a co-pay, which usually doesn’t exceed $399.00.
+We'd recommend you to contact the laboratory (you can ask for their informational booklet at the front desk), and personally inquire, if the laboratory accepts your insurance and how much copay you might be responsible for.

 We will be able to help you to correctly collect the genetic material, a swab from oral cavity mucosa - a cheek swab, open the account with the lab for you, and mail the specimen to the lab for you.
 You can also do it for yourself without our help as soon as all the required genetic panels are included in the request.

 The other laboratory is a biochemical lab.
 It uses a special analysis to detect 19 brain neurotransmitters and their derivatives passing through the urine.
 The specimen you supposed to collect and mail is urine.
 The laboratory doesn’t bill insurances and charges cash for its services.
 We have an account with the lab, and can provide you with the testing kit, which you take home with you.
 You’d have to collect the urine in the morning, following the instruction the laboratory provides.
 The specimen you collect has to be mailed in the prepaid envelope on Monday, Tuesday or Wednesday to avoid weekends arrival to the lab.

 Because it takes significant amount of extra time to review, analyze, and integrate all the data from the both laboratories in to one system; to develop based on that individualized treatment plan, which besides medications, can include nutritional supplements, instead of charging you separately for the lab and processing time, we charge a flat fee of $1500 for the whole process.
 Full hormonal panel can be added into the test if needed for an additional laboratory charge.